 Karamat has worked in equalities and education over the past 40 years.
 During the 1970s he was active in the early developments of services for ethnic minority young people and adults.
-At the age of 20 he pioneered Multicultural Education courses for public sector professionals.
-Around this time he was also active in promoting cohesion and understanding between different ethnic groups.
+During this period, he pioneered Multicultural Education courses for public sector professionals.
+He was also active in promoting cohesion and understanding between different ethnic groups.

 Upon qualifying as a teacher he joined the Birmingham Multicultural Support Service.
 He then worked as a Community Relations Officer (Education) for Wolverhampton Race Equality Council.
 In his next role, for 13 years, he was the Deputy Director: Equal Rights and Opportunities Management Unit at a post-16 Community College which was seen as a ‘Centre for Excellence’ in equalities.

-Next, Karamat started a portfolio career.
-This involved working as a Local Authority Schools Adviser for Birmingham.
-His work here included equalities, ‘school remodelling’ and staff wellbeing.
-Parallel with this, he worked as a Diversity Consultant where he undertook a number of prestigious assignments in the public, private and not-for-profit sectors.
-This included working for the Department for Education, Cabinet Office and the Home Office.
+Since 2000, Karamat has had a portfolio career.
+For 10 years, this included working as a Local Authority Schools Adviser for Birmingham.
+His work here included equalities, ‘remodelling the workforce’ in schools and staff wellbeing.
+Alongside, and after, this he has worked as a Diversity Consultant where he has undertaken a number of prestigious assignments in the public, private and not-for-profit sectors.
+This has included working for central government, including Department for Education, Cabinet Office and the Home Office.

 Karamat has had a longstanding commitment to improving education of disadvantaged young people.
 He ‘championed’ the educational needs of White Working Class children as evidenced by his work being used as the main text for debate in Parliament.
-Another example in this respect was the Unlocking Gifts project where he was the Lead Consultant.
+A recent example of this was the Unlocking Gifts project where he was the Lead Consultant.
 This role, for the National Society of Church of England, involved overseeing work in 9 English dioceses which had the aim of improving education for the most disadvantaged children.
-He has recently completed his doctoral research, the outcome of which has been published by Routledge: British Pakistani boys in Birmingham schools; education and the role of religion: In the Land of the Trojan Horse.
+He has recently completed his doctoral research, the outcome of which has been published by Routledge: British Pakistani boys, education and the role of religion: In the Land of the Trojan Horse.

-As a part of his voluntary work, Karamat has served on the Board of Directors of Ninestiles Multi-academy Trust where he is currently an Academy Councillor and now as a member of the Local Governing Body at Yarnfield Primary School.
-Recently, he has joined the Board of Jericho Foundation, a social enterprise which provides education, training and employment opportunities for disadvantaged young people and adults.
+As a part of his voluntary work, Karamat has fulfilled a number of roles within the Ninestiles Multi-academy Trust, including on the Board of Directors, as an Academy Councillor and now as a member of the Local Governing Body at Yarnfield Primary School.
+Recently, he has served on the Board of Trustees at Jericho Foundation, a social enterprise which provides education, training and employment opportunities for disadvantaged young people and adults.
 Since 2015 he has also volunteered as a Chaplain at the QE Hospital.